Categories

 Bucktail streamer pattern influenced by the “supervisor”

 In addition to experimenting with streamers I was also interested in presenting the flies without a sink-tip or any added weight, also referred to as a “dry line” in wet fly fishing.
 It definitely makes casting much more enjoyable and of course much easier.
-On this day in December 2000, I was fishing an 9 foot 5 weight rod with a weight forward floating line and a simple tapered leader with 3 foot of tippet and then the buck-tail “Supervisor.”
+On this day in December 2000, I decided to fish a weight forward floating line and a simple tapered leader with 3 feet of tippet and then the buck-tail “Supervisor” hoping to entice a fish to move up the water column from it’s lie.

 IMG_2377

-I don’t remember exactly how long I was fishing that day before “it” happened, but hopefully , I will never forget “it”.
-I pulled out my journal while writing this article and it says the water on that day was 35 degrees F. There is nothing written in my journal about the water clarity, but I remember it being very clear.
-I was rolling out some casts over toward the cliff at an angle down towards the bridge and putting in some subtle mends upstream in order to counteract the main current in the center of the pool.
-Using mends can help slow the fly down in order to let the fly swim across the current.
+I don’t remember exactly how long I was fishing that day before “it” happened but I will certainly never forget “it.”
+I pulled out my journal while writing this article and it says the water on that day was 35 degrees Fahrenheit.
+A temperature, in the minds of most anglers, not conducive to a migratory fish moving to a fly.
+There is nothing written in my journal about the water clarity, but I remember it being extremely clear.
+I was rolling out some casts over toward the cliff at an angle down towards the bridge while standing at the head of the pool and putting in some subtle mends in the fly line in order to counteract the main current in the center of the pool which was pushing out from the cliff.
+Using mends can help slow the fly down in order to let the fly swim across the current in a slower more deliberate manner.
 On one of the casts the fly landed slightly above the line due to an underpowered cast.
-The head of the fly was actually facing down stream.
-The current began to pull the fly line and subsequently the fly downstream and the fly began to turn so that the head of the fly was upstream.
-As it was turning, a fish rose up from the bottom to intercept the fly.
-I saw the entire event happen before my eyes similar to dry fly fishing.
-I was excited about seeing such a cool take of the fly.
-This take has resonated with me ever since as a sort of enlightenment.
-An angler does not have to be overly aggressive with the use of weight because with the right conditions, a certain attitude and an eager fish, amazing things can happen.
+The head of the fly was actually facing down stream when it landed on the water and due to the underpowered cast the fly paused and was suspended for a few seconds as the slack in the line was pulled by the center current.
+After the slack had been removed by the water’s current, a large downstream loop from the tip of my fly rod to the fly was created, in the shape of a giant letter U. Eventually, the current began to pull the fly line and subsequently the fly downstream.
+The fly traveled several feet with the head of the fly facing downstream and just as the fly began to turn so that the head of the fly was facing upstream a large fish rose up from the bottom to intercept the fly and it’s mouth opened and the fly disappeared.
+Similar to dry fly fishing I watched the fish rise and take the fly as it swam just below the surface.
+At the moment the fish bit the fly and turned, I try to remember what an old fishing buddy, who has since passed, once told me.
+A little experienced voice in your head and a little mind trick that has proved valuable throughout my fly fishing experiences.
+As the fish turns, subtly say to yourself “Now I’ve got you.” before setting the hook.
+That day has resonated with me ever since as a sort of an enlightenment.
+An angler does not always have to be overly aggressive with the use of weight because with the right conditions, a certain attitude and an eager unpressured fish, amazing things can happen.

 IMG_2379